rafaelfcads/result-tools/README.md

 ResultTools is a standard library for JavaScript functional programming.

 The ResultTools library goal is to give developers an auxiliary tool for modeling results of sync and async operations.
 Voiding the try/catch need, therefor, providing better control of sequences operations, error handling and propagation.

 The operation results may be, Ok(successful Value) or Error(error Value).
-Based upon the operation results is   possible to use fluent features such as .chain, .serial and .map to execute sync and async sequences operations in a controlled way.
+Based upon the operation results is   possible to use fluent features such as `.chain`, `.serial` and `.map` to execute sync and async sequences operations in a controlled way.

-> `.chain` should be used to execute operations where this one will be receiving the lasts operations results like arguments to generate a new result.
+`.chain` should be used to execute operations where this one will be receiving the lasts operations results like arguments to generate a new result.

-> `.serial` should be used to execute operations where this one could receive arguments to generate a new result.
+`.serial` should be used to execute operations where this one could receive arguments to generate a new result.

-> `.map` should be used to execute transformation operations where this one will be receiving the lasts operations results like arguments to generate a new result.
+`.map` should be used to execute transformation operations where this one will be receiving the lasts operations results like arguments to generate a new result.

 ## Installing